Sun-Dried Tomato Goat Cheese Empanadas

-Pastry for a single-crust pie (9 inches) or refrigerated pie pastry
+- Pastry for a single-crust pie (9 inches) or refrigerated pie crust

 These empanadas are perfect because they can be done well in advance and frozen, or made the day before and simply refrigerated.